afram/reveal.js/md/slide-16-sticky.md

   - if no match is found there, will reset 'lastIndex' back to 0

 - Best used with text that has a predictable structure

+- lastIndex is set to next char beyond successful match